freeplane/docs/src/docs/user-documentation/hot-keys-and-beyond.md

 ![](../images/f-bar-toolbar.png)

-By default `Preferences…->Keystrokes->Commands for the program->Ignore unassigned F-Keys` is off, therefore a click on (usage of) an unassigned F-Bar key displays a prompt to "click on the desired command in the menu".
+By default `Preferences…->Keystrokes->Commands for the program->Ignore unassigned F-Keys` is off, therefore a click on (usage of) an unassigned F-Bar key displays a prompt to "click on the desired command in the menu" to "create a new keyboard shortcut".

 ### Hot Keys for Actions